aminfdev/Social-Media-API/README.md

 ### Social Media API

 This is a simple RESTful API for a social media platform.
-It allows users to perform various actions, such as creating posts, update and deleting post, and liking and commenting on other users posts.
+It allows users to perform various actions, such as creating posts, updating and deleting posts, and liking and commenting on other users' posts.

 #### Implemented Features